DataONEorg/d1_python/d1_libclient_python/doc/iterators.rst

 ObjectListIterator
 ~~~~~~~~~~~~~~~~~~

-See :ref:`d1_client_objectlistiterator` for details on how to create a
-ObjectListOperator.

 The ObjectListIterator takes a CoordinatingNodeClient or MemberNodeClient
 together with filters to select a set of objects.
 It returns an iterator object
 which enables using a Python ``for`` loop for iterating over the matching